datalab-org/datalab/pydatalab/docs/config.md

     - This can be provided via a JSON or YAML config file at the location provided by the `PYDATALAB_CONFIG_FILE` environment variable, or as environment variables themselves, prefixed with `PYDATALAB_`.
     - The available configuration variables and their default values are listed below.
 2. Additional server configuration provided as environment variables, such as secrets like Flask's `SECRET_KEY`, API keys for external services (e.g., Sendgrid) and OAuth client credentials (for logging in via GitHub or ORCID).
-    - These can be provided as environment variables or in a `.env` file in the directory `pydatalab` is launched from.
+    - These can be provided as environment variables or in a `.env` file in the directory from which `pydatalab` is launched.
 3. Web app configuration, such as the URL of the relevant *datalab* API and branding (logo URLs, external homepage links).
     - These are typically provided as a `.env` file in the directory from which the webapp is built/served.